zeyneddinoz/tubebend/README.md

 📄 The dataset is shared for preview/research purposes.
 The license will be added later.

 ## References
-[1] Borchmann, L., Schneider, D., and Engel, B. *Design of a fuzzy controller to prevent wrinkling during rotary draw bending* (2021).
+[1] Borchmann, L., Schneider, D., and Engel, B. "*Design of a fuzzy controller to prevent wrinkling during rotary draw bending*" (2021).